d2lfederation/documentation/_components/buttons.md

 <button is="d2l-button" disabled>Disabled</button>
 {% endexample %}

+## Buttons with Icons

+As a best practice buttons should only contain text -- not icons on their own or an icon accompanied by text.

+Sometimes a clickable icon which is semantically a `<button>` is needed.
+In these cases, see: [Clickable Icons]({{ site.baseurl }}style/iconography.html#clickable-icons).

 ## Floating Workflow Buttons

 Longer pages which have important workflow buttons (e.g. save/cancel, next/previous) may wish to have those buttons float in a fixed position at the bottom of the screen.
 As the buttons are scrolled into view, they will dock at the bottom edge.